slackapi/bolt-js/README.md

     })
 }
 ```
-The `msg` is the same as the Message type.
+The `msg` is the same as the Message type. `opts` includes the `opts.colors` passed into Slapp initially.

 # API